As many of you will know if you follow me on Instagram, I’ve been on the hunt for comfortable pants. Simple, everyday, comfortable pants.

 I hope that you have found this pants run through helpful.
 Do let me know if you have any questions at all!

-Oh and before I forget, I’ve written a brand new 20 page E-book for you all called “Style At Any Age – How to have the style confidence to wear what you love, at any age”.
-It’s packed with client and student case studies, as well as actionable tips and strategies that you can implement right away.
-Style At Any Age is designed to take you through a process which will leave you feeling more confident than you have done in years.
+Oh and before I forget, I’ve written a brand new 25 page “Style Confidence Guide – How to have the style confidence to wear what you love, at any age”.
+It’s packed with client and student case studies, as well as actionable tips and strategies that you can implement right away and is designed to take you through a process which will leave you feeling more confident than you have done in years.

 In it we take a deep dive to find out how you’ve got to where you’re at, how we can move you forward, how to identify what you love and need in your wardrobe and how it would “look” for you to have a wardrobe that makes you feel happy and confident every day of your life.
 How does that sound?